timescale/docs/timescaledb/how-to-guides/continuous-aggregates/time.md

     ```sql
     SELECT create_hypertable('devices', 'time',
-      chunk_time_interval => 1000);
+      chunk_time_interval => 10);
     ```

 </procedure>

 To define a continuous aggregate on a hypertable that uses integer-based time, you need to have a function to get the current time in the correct format, and set it for the hypertable.
-This is done using the [`set_integer_now_func`][api-set-integer-now-func].
+You can do this with the [`set_integer_now_func`][api-set-integer-now-func] function.
 It can be defined as a regular PostgreSQL function, but needs to be [`STABLE`][pg-func-stable], take no arguments, and return an integer value of the same type as the time column in the table.
 When you have set up the time-handling, you can create the continuous aggregate.

 <procedure>

 ### Creating a continuous aggregate with integer-based time

-1. At the `psql` prompt, set up a function to convert the time to the FFF system:
+1. At the `psql` prompt, set up a function to convert the time to the Unix epoch:

     ```sql
-    CREATE FUNCTION current_microfortnight() RETURNS BIGINT
+    CREATE FUNCTION current_epoch() RETURNS BIGINT
     LANGUAGE SQL STABLE AS $$
-    SELECT CAST(1209600 * EXTRACT(EPOCH FROM CURRENT_TIME) / 1000000 AS BIGINT)
+    SELECT EXTRACT(EPOCH FROM CURRENT_EPOCH)::bigint;
-     $$;

-     SELECT set_integer_now_func('devices', 'current_microfortnight');
+     SELECT set_integer_now_func('devices', 'current_epoch');
      ```

 1. Create the continuous aggregate for the `devices` table: